OLD MASTER PRINTS: 16th to 18th Century

 Original Prints: Etchings and Mezzotint Engravings

-Here we intend to show rare and original Old Master prints, covering a rather long and innovative period in terms of the graphic arts and the printmakers, who progressively mastered a variety of media (woodcuts, etchings, mezzotint engravings), and turned them to their own creative advantage.
+Here we intend to show rare and original Old Master prints, covering a rather long and innovative period in terms of the graphic arts and the printmakers, who progressively mastered a variety of media (woodcuts, etchings, mezzotint engravings, aquatint...), and turned them to their own creative advantage.

-The main criterion is that of remarkable early works, or relatively unknown works, for the artist or the period, sometimes well aside from the conventional aesthetics of the time...
+The main criteria are those of remarkable early works or relatively unknown works, for the artist or the period, and innovative, often well aside from the conventional aesthetics of the time...

 Bega, Peasant stuffing his Pipe, etching